Quarks0/bolgrotSim/README.md

   - Ultra stretch - some mechanism to 'solve' the encounter for them.
 This would be more just to see if I was capable of doing it, but making this publicly available seems a bit against the spirit (heh) of the game.
 That being said, I've read that some people will have someone more experienced with the encounter in group and just ping where to go so maybe this isn't so bad.

 ## Current tasks
-- [x] Render the full grid
-- [x] Add the implementation of turns (ready would be nice for re-use but we'll see how far the rabbit hole we go)
-- [x] Add logic for attracting
-- [-] Add the first 2 movement spells
-  - Astral Leap and Double Leap implemented.
-I want those to be solid before introducing Immobilism
-- [x] Add flames (adds)
-- [x] Add logic for moving onto flame to remove
-- [x] Add logic for adds attracting upon spell cast
-- [x] Add logic for failure/success
-  - [x] Bonus: Add reason for failure
-- [x] Add logic for reset
-- [-] Drills/exercises
-  - [x] 1 flame (3 sq, 2 sq, 4 sq)
-    - Some meta commentary here.
-I think the 3 sq scenario is the 'main' set up you want to aim for, and you effectively want to leverage Double Leap to turn the 2 and 4 sq scenarios into a 3 sq.
-I want this to be the core concept that gets introduced before introducing additional enemies
-  - [x] 2 flame (chevron, pure diagonal, chain).
-Separate drill for the 3 skill (opposite diagonal)
-  - [ ] 3 flame (pure diagonal, chevron + one fill)
+- [ ] Address/fix currently known bugs + edge cases
-- [x] Add Immobilism
+- [ ] Add high level overview
+  - HP, AP, spells.
+Knockback, attraction.
+- [ ] Add tips on strategy?
+I would like to call out various 'good' positions
+  - Being 3 squares away is good.
+Avoid diagonals with enemies.
+Adjacent enemies are good.
+Warning against immobilism.

 ## Known bugs
-- [x] 2 flame scenarios introduced but not validated [Possibly fixed]
-  - 2-1 spawning only opposite each other
-  - 2-3 spawning 2-4 diagonals away, not the diagonals 2 and 4 diagonals away
-  - 2-2 second enemy not purely adjacent
-- [x] Given that Gemini shit the bed before I had copied over some of the fixes above, I'll need to sanity check that
-    - We do not lose landing next to an enemy while triggering elimination
-    - Enemy colliding into another enemy causes loss
-     - Cell highlighting on loss in the above scenario triggers proper highlighting
-- [ ] 2-2 has a scenario where enemies merge when they should not.
-Should either be a loss (unlikely) or if diagonal is taken we try a single unit attraction.
-Will need to explore this edge case
-  - I can't seem to reproduce this anymore
-- [ ] 3-3 knockback into enemy on elimination does not result in a loss
 - [ ] 2-2 has a scenario where you can Double Leap onto the back enemy (probably LoS should be blocked)
+- [ ] 3-3 Douple leaping to get the diagonal enemies to line up is resulting in a merge - should this result in a loss or should the attraction step result in a 1 sq move rather than 2 on a diagonal (worth edge case check somehow)

 ## Edge case testing
 - Looking at a video, Double Leap has a cross AoE rather than square.
 Can I leap into a diagonal from an enemy without losing?
 - Does Immobilism have an AP cost?
 - How does the attraction work with enemy collision? ie 2 in front, pull onto unit.
 2 enemies linear, pull (one diag, one straight?)
+(2-2, double leap into attract)

 ### Future goals
 - [ ] Fight overview (Goal, mechanics)
 - [ ] General tips (eg minimizing Immobilism usage, positioning set ups, links to other videos?)
 - [ ] Spell tool tips?
-- [ ] Menu/nav for drills vs sim
 - [ ] Simulation support
   - [ ] Create full grid
   - [ ] Render Bolgrot's Spirit on the map (just tested it - casting spells onto that square is a no-op.
-Still lose hp though!)
+Still lose ap and hp though!)
 - [ ] Add glyphs for spawning adds.
 This also involves looking at various screenshots for spawn locations as they seem pseudo random.
 Note: 36 spawns over 6 turns
+- [ ] Menu/nav for drills vs sim